kamalkhandal23/QuipHR-React-Project/README.md

-📘 React Mini Application – Role Based Dashboard
+# React Mini Dashboard Application
-📌 Overview

-This project is a React-based mini dashboard application built as part of a technical assessment.
+This project is a small React dashboard application built as part of a technical assessment.
-The application focuses on role-based sidebar rendering, protected routing, theme management, and state persistence, all driven by a single JSON configuration.
+The focus of the assignment is on **role-based sidebar rendering**, **protected routes**, and **theme persistence**, rather than heavy UI or backend integration.

-The goal was to create a clean, scalable, and maintainable frontend architecture, similar to real-world admin panels.
+The application is completely **configuration-driven**, similar to how real-world admin panels work.

+---

-🚀 Features
+## Features

-✅ Role-Based Sidebar (JSON Driven)
+### 1. Role-Based Sidebar

-Sidebar menus are rendered dynamically from a JSON configuration.
+- Sidebar menus are rendered dynamically from a JSON configuration.

-Only menu items with enabled: true are visible.
+- Only menu items with `enabled: true` are shown.

-Supports parent → child menu structure.
+- Supports parent → child menu structure.

-No routes or menus are hardcoded.
+- No routes or sidebar items are hardcoded.

-✅ Protected Routing & Authorization

-Implemented using react-router-dom.

-Only routes enabled in JSON are accessible.
+---

+### 2. Protected Routes
+- Routing is handled using `react-router-dom`.
+- Every route is wrapped inside a reusable `ProtectedRoute` component.
-Direct access to disabled or unknown routes redirects to a 403 Forbidden page.
+- Direct URL access to disabled or unknown routes is blocked.

-A reusable ProtectedRoute component handles authorization logic.

-✅ Theme Management

-4 predefined themes:

-Blue

-Green

-Dark

-Purple

-Theme affects:

-Sidebar background

-Topbar background

-Accent colors

-Selected theme is persisted using localStorage.

-Theme selection is available via a profile dropdown.

-✅ Responsive Layout

-Desktop: Sidebar always visible.

-Mobile:

-Sidebar collapses by default.

-Hamburger menu toggles sidebar visibility.

-Fully responsive using Tailwind CSS utilities.

-✅ Pages

-Each enabled route renders a simple welcome page.
+- Unauthorized access redirects the user to a **403 Forbidden** page.

 Example:
+- `/crm/leads` → accessible
+- `/crm/reports` → blocked (403)

+---

+### 3. Theme Management
+- Multiple predefined themes (Blue, Green, Dark, Purple).
+- Theme affects:
+  - Sidebar background
+  - Topbar background
+  - Accent colors
+- Selected theme is stored in `localStorage` and restored on page reload.
+- Theme can be changed from the profile dropdown.

+---

+### 4. Responsive Layout
+- Desktop:
+  - Sidebar is always visible.
+- Mobile:
+  - Sidebar is hidden by default.
+  - Hamburger menu toggles the sidebar.
+- Layout adapts using Tailwind CSS responsive utilities.

+---

+### 5. Pages
+- Each enabled route renders a simple welcome page.
+- The page content reflects the current route.

+Example:
 Welcome to /crm/leads

+---

-🧱 Tech Stack
+## Tech Stack

-React (Vite)
+- React (Vite)

-react-router-dom
+- react-router-dom

-Tailwind CSS
+- Tailwind CSS

-Context API
+- Context API

-JavaScript (ES6+)
+- JavaScript (ES6)

+---

-📁 Project Structure
+## Project Structure

 src/
 ├── config/
 │ ├── permissions.config.js
 │ └── themes.config.js
 │
 ├── context/
 │ └── ThemeContext.jsx
 │
 ├── layout/
 │ ├── AppLayout.jsx
 │ ├── Sidebar.jsx
 │ ├── Topbar.jsx
 │ └── ProfileDropdown.jsx
 │
 ├── pages/
 │ ├── WelcomePage.jsx
 │ └── Forbidden.jsx
 │
 ├── routes/
 │ ├── AppRoutes.jsx
 │ └── ProtectedRoute.jsx
 │
 ├── utils/
 │ └── permissionUtils.js
 │
 ├── App.jsx
 ├── main.jsx
 └── index.css

+---

-🔐 Authorization Logic
+## Authorization Logic

-All permissions are derived from permissions.config.js.
+- All permissions come from `permissions.config.js`.

-A utility function checks if a route is enabled.
+- A utility function checks whether a route is enabled.

-ProtectedRoute validates access before rendering a page.

-Unauthorized access redirects to a 403 Forbidden page.
+- `ProtectedRoute` uses this logic to allow or block access.
+- This ensures routes are protected even when accessed directly via the URL.

+---

-🎨 Theme Persistence Logic
+## Theme Persistence

-Theme state is managed using React Context.
+- Theme state is managed using React Context.

-Selected theme is stored in localStorage.
+- The selected theme is saved in `localStorage`.

-On app reload, the theme is restored automatically.
+- On page refresh, the previously selected theme is restored automatically.

-📱 Responsiveness

-Sidebar uses CSS transforms to slide in/out on mobile.

-Layout adapts seamlessly across desktop, tablet, and mobile screens.
+---

+## Deployment Notes
+- The application is deployed on Vercel.
+- A rewrite configuration is used to support client-side routing.
+- This ensures direct access to routes works correctly in production.

+---

-🧪 Testing Checklist
+## Testing Summary

-Sidebar renders only enabled menus ✔
+- Sidebar renders only enabled menu items

-Disabled routes redirect to 403 ✔
+- Disabled routes show 403 Forbidden

-Theme changes reflect across UI ✔
+- Theme changes reflect across the UI

-Theme persists on page reload ✔
+- Theme persists after refresh

-Mobile sidebar toggle works ✔
+- Sidebar toggle works on mobile

-🌍 Deployment

-Application can be deployed on Vercel or Render.

-Built using Vite for fast builds and modern development experience.

-🧠 Key Design Decisions

-Single source of truth (JSON-driven UI & routing).

-Separation of concerns (layout, routes, logic, config).

-Minimal but meaningful UI polish to enhance UX without overengineering.
+---

-📎 Conclusion
+## Conclusion
 This project demonstrates:

-Strong React fundamentals

-Clean component architecture
+- Clean React component structure

-Real-world routing & authorization patterns

-UI/UX awareness with responsive design

-👤 Author
+- Config-driven UI and routing
+- Proper route protection
+- State persistence
+- Responsive layout handling

+---

+**Author:**
 Kamal Khandal
 React Developer Intern Candidate